Wailua River State Park: Wailua Complex of Heiaus

 Of these, only Holoholokū has been largely restored.

 Heiau images

 History

 Wailua was the land of the ali'i (kings) and was one of the largest ahupuaʻa (subdivisions) on Kauai.
 It is said that King Kaumuali'i's favorite place to live was in Wailua.
-There are Hawaiian heiaus starting from the mouth of the river all the way to the summit of Mt.Waialeale.
 The huaka'i po (Ghost Warriors) are said to walk ancient trails along the river at night up to Mount Waiʻaleʻale.
-Wailua has many legends about it and was once home to many Hawaiians.
+Wailua has many moʻo ʻōlelo (ancient stories) of the area that begins at Hikinaʻakalā heiau to Kaʻawakoʻo atop Mount Waiʻaleʻale, the area long known as the King's highway, and it is still very sacred to many Hawaiians.